Stijnkool/inmanta-test/README.md

 This project has been developed on node version `v12.20.0`.
 This project will run on most node versions.
 But if you run into problems, maybe try that version.
+In the project root:

 1. Install dependencies by running `npm install`
 2. Start the local web server by running `npm start`